emfcamp/Website/templates/about/what-to-bring.md

 * Clean clothes
 * A towel, shower gel, shampoo, soap, toothbrush, etc. (We have showers!)
 * Torch and extra batteries.
 The site will be well-lit, but there will be darker bits (e.g. inside your tent)
 * Food and/or money for food.
-All on-site bars and vendors accept cards, but the bar also offers cashback on debit cards if needed
+All on-site bars and vendors accept cards.
 * Walking boots and/or wellies (the site is a field, good shoes are a must)
 * Waterproofs.
 This is the UK: it will probably rain
 * Warm clothing for evenings and sleeping in if it gets cold